 Domain IV: Conferences

 Although the domain of conferences produced broad responses from participants, it was clear that conference attendance contributed to identity development.
-Data centered around two categories contributing to CEDS’ identity development as a counselor educator: (a) attending and presenting papers at conferences and (b) networking with other professionals in counselor education.
+Data centered around two categories contributing to CEDS’ identity development as counselor educators: (a) attending and presenting papers at conferences and (b) networking with other professionals in counselor education.

 Category 1: Presenting papers at conferences.
 Conference presentation was a general category, present across all three years of CEDS.
 First-year students discussed the importance of presenting papers in developing professional identity.
 One reason identified for the importance of presenting papers was that other professionals at conferences expressed interest in their work and this professional attention was affirming.
 Second-year CEDS felt conference presentations solidified their role as a counselor educator, making it “more real.”
 Third-year CEDS stated that presenting papers at conferences gave a feeling of “professional weightiness,” in that they felt respected when other professionals valued their contributions and recruited them for potential faculty positions.